 The descriptions were given by students who were robbed in separate incidents, Betzner said.

-In addition to the increased police presence, Temple sent out emails to all students, faculty and staff on Monday, Betzner said, asking people to take caution.
+In addition to the increased police presence, Temple sent out e-mails to students, faculty, and staff on Monday, Betzner said, asking people to use caution.

 Students can also take advantage of the campus's on-campus transportation system, the Owloop.
 Information can be found online at www.temple.edu/safety.